razereru/WOWAFKAHK/README.md

 -= WOWID 2-4 =-
 WOWID2-4 supports the 3 "Last" WoW instances (first instance doesnt rescive any bytton presses - all of the requirements mentioned above still apply to this version)

+I have added EXE versions (all this means it includes the AHK Software and there is no need to download it )